-This research proposes text dependent writer identification based on scanned images of English handwriting.
-The scanned images are segmented into words and these words are further segmented into characters on which pre-processing and features extraction tasks are performed.
+This paper demonstrates the application of computational intelligence technique to develop discriminative model for writer identification using scanned images of English handwriting.
+The scanned images are segmented into words on which preprocessing and features extraction tasks are performed.

-Features like edge based features, word measurements, moment invariants used in the existing research work are taken character level.
-An interactive tool has been developed based on the word level writer into account.
+Features like edge based features, word measurements, moment invariants used in the existing research work are taken into account.
 Edge based features are computed using edge detected image.
 Edge based directional distribution and edge hinge distributions are two edge based features.
 Features such as length of the word, height of the word, height from baseline to upper edge, height from baseline to lower edge, ascender and descender baseline are word measurement features.
 Moment invariant calculates a set of seven moments for a given image.

-This paper includes additional features that were not taken into consideration in [1].
+This research work makes use of additional features that were not taken into consideration in [1].
 They are the character level features like aspect ratio, loops, junctions and end points.
-The proposed work is implemented using Support Vector Machine, a supervised learning technique and an interactive tool has been developed.